UffizziCloud/docs/docs/references/compose-spec.md

   webapp:
     build: ./dir
 ```
+Here the build context is implied to be `Dockerfile` (i.e. Uffizzi expects that `./dir/Dockerfile` exists).

-Or, as an object with the path specified under [`context`](#context).
-The path can local (i.e., within the same file system or repository as the Uffizzi Compose file):
+Or, a build can be an object with the path specified with [`context`](#context).
+The path can be local (i.e., within the same file system or repository as the Uffizzi Compose file):

 ``` yaml
 services: